Search by name, year or event

 1876 - Victoria becomes Empress of India.

-1884 - Third Reform Act further extends franchise.
+1884 - Third Reform Act all adult males given the vote.

 1887 - Independent Labour Party is founded.

-1893 - Second Irish Horne Rule Bill fails to pass the House of Lords.
+1893 - Second Irish Home Rule Bill fails to pass the House of Lords.

 1901 - Queen Victoria dies, aged 81.